 Still, the company took a variety of steps to remedy the situation, and the success – or failure – of these steps is certain to result in a rollercoaster ride for investors that has profit-taking potential for both medium- and short-term CFD investors:

 Here are the factors that investors should evaluate when trading Vodafone:

 - An Unstable Financial Base

-Commentary from many analysts seems to indicate that one of the things driving Vodafone’s shares lower is its share policy.
+Commentary from many analysts seems to indicate that one of the things driving Vodafone’s stocks lower is its stock policy.
 The total dividend in the last financial year is covered by its free cash flow, but if you factor in the company’s rising spectrum costs and increasing debt, it is clear that the firm’s finances are shaky.
 Vodafone Plc’s total debt, as of December 2018, stands at about €40bn, and this is without factoring in the company’s lease obligations and other funding requirements, such as pending spectrum payments for upcoming networks.
-What this has meant is that the company has had to prop up payments to its shareholders through debt – an unsustainable situation.
+What this has meant is that the company has had to prop up payments to its stockholders through debt – an unsustainable situation.
 However, the company is developing new opportunities and finding ways for it to monetise its non-core assets in a push to cut the existing debt.

-Intensified competition is yet another big reason why Vodafone has seen its share price fall in 2018.
-Aggressive promotions carried out by Iliad, a telco in Italy, has had a serious effect on support and market sentiment.
+Intensified competition is yet another big reason why Vodafone has seen its stock price fall in 2018.
+Aggressive promotions carried out by Iliad, a telco in Italy, has had a serious effect on support and the stock market sentiment.
 With Vodafone deciding not to pay premium prices for Spanish football, it is also finding itself in the midst of stiff competition there as well.
 In India, Vodafone has also had to face a challenge from Jio, which has carried out some huge promotions in 2018.